KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Constraints on extended models

-In \Cref{fig:w0wa} we present the results for the $w_0,w_a$ parametrisation with external probes, showing that the lensing and low-$z$ probe combinations are consistent with $\Lambda$CDM.
+In \Cref{fig:w0wa}, we present the results for the $w_0,w_a$ parametrisation with external probes, showing that the lensing and low-$z$ probe combinations are consistent with $\Lambda$CDM.
 The addition of CMB data to the low-redshift probes (green contours) moves the best fit away from $\Lambda$CDM, since the CMB is able to break degeneracies in the DESI data with $\Omega_\mathrm{m}$, making the low-$z+$CMB combination particularly strong.
 Crucially, as the green contour, although shifted away slightly from a cosmological constant, is consistent with $\Lambda$CDM, the addition of BAO data as measured by DESI is extremely important to move the contours away from $\Lambda$CDM. {We remark that the prior range on $h$ (see \Cref{tab:parameters}) is fairly tight.
 This choice is based on the $\Lambda$CDM analysis of KiDS-Legacy \citep{wright_kids_2025}}.
 It does not restrict the analysis in $\Lambda$CDM when combining with the CMB \citep{2025arXiv250319442S}.
-However, opening up the parameter space for dynamical dark energy leads to a lot of posterior mass at low values of $h$ and high values of $\Omega_\mathrm{m}$ as can be seen in \Cref{fig:all_full_post}.
+However, opening the parameter space for dynamical dark energy leads to a large posterior probability at low values of $h$ and high values of $\Omega_\mathrm{m}$, as can be seen in \Cref{fig:all_full_post}.
 This occurs since the CMB is mostly sensitive to the physical density $\rho_\mathrm{m} \sim h^2\Omega_\mathrm{m}$.
-Hence, when performing an analysis that includes SPA, we increase the prior range for $h$.
+Hence, when performing an analysis that includes SPA, we increase the prior range for $h$. \review{In turn, this changes the Bayes factor as it depends on the prior volume, again motivating reporting the suspiciousness as well.}